 Numerous studies show that a strong therapeutic alliance — which we can define as the connection between therapist and client — is essential for positive counseling outcomes.
 This is especially true with teens and emerging adults.
 With this in mind, I’m very relationship-oriented.
 Initial sessions focus on developing a strong alliance and most of the clinical work I do is one-on-one.

 Beyond this relationship-oriented foundation, I’m pretty pragmatic.
 That means I use a variety of clinical strategies with the goal of helping you or your teen get unstuck.
-These include motivational interviewing, existential approaches, everyday mindfulness, and narrative therapy.
+These include motivational interviewing, existential approaches, narrative therapy, and parts work.

 Motivational Interviewing

-Many teens are extremely ambivalent about the process of change, even teens who actually want to attend counseling.
-Motivational interviewing is an evidence-based approach that focuses on resolving this ambivalence, identifying genuine reasons for making change, developing skills for taking action, and supporting the process of doing something new.
+Many people are extremely ambivalent about the process of change, especially teens and emerging adults.
+This is true even for those who want to attend counseling.
+Motivational interviewing is an evidence-based approach that focuses on resolving this ambivalence, identifying genuine reasons for making change, and supporting the process of doing something new.

 Existential Approaches